 The distinction of "smartest" when assessing the varied members of the animal kingdom is perhaps the hardest one to make, considering the great deal we have yet to learn about intelligence, both in general and as it applies to particular species.
 That said, a small handful of mammals consistently top the list.

 When discussing the smarts of great apes, the chimpanzee, orangutan, and gorilla tend to alternate between the gold, silver, and bronze positions; still, the chimp is the most consistent top placer, bearing an intellectual makeup that appears closer and closer to that of a human as more studies are conducted.
 Beyond technical and linguistic sophistication, a chimp is believed to have complex emotionality.
 Its relationships and sense of self are strikingly familiar.

-Of course, the dolphin is the primate’s most stalwart contender for the honor of smartest animal.
-While we have less an understanding of a dolphin’s mental acuity than we do of a chimp's or gorilla’s on the whole, we have come to recognize remarkable nuance in dolphin language, social relationships, and even ingenuity and creativity.
+Of course, the dolphin is the primate's most stalwart contender for the honor of smartest animal.
+While we have less of an understanding of a dolphin's mental acuity than we do of a chimp's or gorilla's on the whole, we have come to recognize remarkable nuance in dolphin language, social relationships, and even ingenuity and creativity.